-FUSE BOX
+BLADE FUSE BOX

-The fuse box is located on the right inboard side of steering console.
-Open the hatch to get access to the fuse box.
+The fuse box is located on the right inboard side of steering console (under the seat).

 To change a fuse, unlock and open fuse box transparent cover.
 Pull out a blown fuse and replace it with a new one.
 Place the fuse box cover back.